oranenj/repmgr/docs/README.md

-`repmgrd` is a management and monitoring daemon which runs on standby nodes and which can automate actions such as failover and updating standbys to follow the new master. `repmgrd` can be started simply with e.g.:
+`repmgrd` is a management and monitoring daemon which runs on standby nodes and which can automate actions such as failover and updating standbys to follow the new master.

+To use `repmgrd` for automatic failover, the following `repmgrd` options must be set in `repmgr.conf`:

+    failover=automatic
+    promote_command='repmgr standby promote -f /etc/repmgr/repmgr.conf'
+    follow_command='repmgr standby follow -f /etc/repmgr/repmgr.conf'

+(See `repmgr.conf.sample` for further `repmgrd`-specific settings).

+When `failover` is set to `automatic`, upon detecting failure of the current master, `repmgrd` will execute one of `promote_command` or `follow_command`, depending on whether the current server is becoming the new master or needs to follow another server which has become the new master.
+Note that these commands can be any valid shell script which results in one of these actions happening, but we strongly recommend executing `repmgr` directly.

+`repmgrd` can be started simply with e.g.:

     repmgrd -f /etc/repmgr.conf --verbose > $HOME/repmgr/repmgr.log 2>&1

-or alternatively:

-    repmgrd -f /etc/repmgr.conf --verbose --monitoring-history > $HOME/repmgr/repmgrd.log 2>&1

-which will track replication advance or lag on all registered standbys.

 For permanent operation, we recommend using the options `-d/--daemonize` to detach the `repmgrd` process, and `-p/--pid-file` to write the process PID to a file.

+Note that currently `repmgrd` is not required to run on the master server.

 Example log output (at default log level):